Grandclosing/electron-react-ts/README.md

 I tend to organize my React projects by making a Components directory, with a separate directory for each component.
 In it, I keep the styles, tests, and JavaScript/TypeScript code all in one place.
 For additional directory structures, check out this nifty article: [Structuring React Projects](https://survivejs.com/react/advanced-techniques/structuring-react-projects/).

 __Further note:__ I have only tested this dev setup on MacOS, I cannot guarentee this will work on Windows out of the box.
+They come from the packages:

+### Security Concerns

+Note that NPM and Github will complain about various security concerns within the dependencies of the project.

+`hoek` - prototype pollution
+`uglify.js` - incorrect handling of non-boolian comparisons during minification; regular expression denial of service `foreman` - denial of service
+`cryptiles` - Insufficient Entropy

+I believe all of these exist as dev-dependencies and are of no concern.
+I've seen various discussions claiming Github is marking some of these despite having versions with fixes.
+You can run `npm audit fix` to fix some of these.
+Of course be sure to look into these yourself if you have project-specific conerns.

 ### Suggestions for improvement?